Meghan Grace Mc Gill

 During the 2015-2016 school year I attended the National University of Ireland Galway.
 There I had the opportunities to continue my psychology degree, learn the Irish language, culture, and even participate in a Service Learning program, where I tutored at Scoil Bhríde, a local primary school.
 I also travelled to over 8 countries with money I had saved up from waitressing.
 Some of these included Portugal, Italy, Scotland, and Holland.
 However, no matter where I wandered, I always ended up on the Feda Bus for Donegal to go home for the weekend.

 This is my first time taking part in the Mary from Dungloe festival and I am greatly honored to represent New York.
 I am especially looking forward to strengthening my Donegal connections on an international level, meeting other women who have such strong ties as well.
-I am positive it will be the experience of a lifetime.
+I am positive it will be the experience of a lifetime. thank you to International Framers for sponsoring my return flight to Ireland.

 New York Mary